mozilla-spidermonkey/spidermonkey.dev/custom-architectures.md

 there may be an architecture that is not supported, on which you may wish to run SpiderMonkey.

 In some cases, it will be easier to maintain a fork of SpiderMonkey.
-However if you have a broad use case that furthers the mission of SpiderMonkey and Firefox, we have a series of questions for you to read and answer before embarking on the the implementation.
+However if you have a broad use case that furthers the mission of SpiderMonkey and Firefox, we have a series of questions for you to read and answer before embarking on the implementation.
 The template for proposing a new architecture can be found [here](./port-proposal-template.md).

 A successful proposal will usually have the following features:
 * It will be minimally invasive